Safety Schools and Your MBA Application Strategy

-The term safety school gets thrown around quite a bit in MBA admissions, and it’s important for applicants to have a clear understanding of what that term means before they start the business school selection process.
+The term safety schools gets thrown around quite a bit in MBA admissions.
+So, applicants need to clearly understand what that term means before they start the business school selection process.

-The rule when coming up with a list of business schools is that you must feel genuine enthusiasm about attending each and every one of them, regardless of whether they are dream schools or programs you might consider a safer bet.
+The rule when coming up with a target school list is that you must feel enthusiastic about attending every one of them.
+That holds true regardless of whether they are dream schools or programs you might consider a safer bet.
 If you would feel disappointed rather than ecstatic about advancing your career by attending a school, then do not apply.
 That’s a waste of everyone’s time and your money.

-A safety school doesn’t mean you’d be guaranteed an offer of admission, though.
-It merely means your chances are far greater than at a program with an acceptance rate of 15 percent or lower.
+A safety school doesn’t mean you will always receive an offer of admission.
+It means your chances are far greater than at a program with an acceptance rate of 15 percent or lower.

-So, in order to decide what qualifies as a safety school for you, start with the hard data points.
-As a general guideline, take a look at programs you like where your profile falls within the top 10 percent of admitted students.
+So, to decide what qualifies as a safety school for you, start with the hard data points.
+As a general guideline, look at intriguing programs where your profile falls within the top 10 percent of admitted students.

-Compare your undergraduate GPA, GMAT score, years of work experience and particular industry with those of accepted applicants reported by the school in their class profile page.
-If your industry is underrepresented, consider that an advantage for your application.
+Compare your undergraduate GPA, GMAT score, years of work experience, and industry background with accepted applicants reported by the school on their class profile page.
+If you come from an underrepresented industry, consider that an advantage for your application.

-I had a client who applied to both University of California—Los Angeles Anderson School of Management and Stanford University’s Graduate School of Business.
-Of the two, Stanford is obviously the more competitive “reach” school, but my client was from Los Angeles and would have been happy to go to Anderson, thus making it a great selection for a safety school.
+We had a client who applied to UCLA Anderson School of Management and Stanford University’s Graduate School of Business.
+Of the two, Stanford is the more competitive “reach” school.
+But the client was from Los Angeles and would have been happy to go to Anderson, thus making it an excellent selection for a safety school.

 Ultimately, he did get into Stanford and chose that school over the full scholarship offer he received from UCLA.

-Another client faced the difficult decision of remaining on the waitlist at the University of California—Berkeley Haas School of Business, his dream choice, or accepting an offer of admission from the University of Texas—Austin McCombs School of Business, his safety school and one he would be thrilled to attend.
+Another client faced the difficult decision of remaining on the waitlist at his dream choice, UC Berkeley Haas School of Business, or accepting an offer from UT McCombs School of Business, his safety school, and one he would be happy to attend.

-When the waitlist purgatory continued into summer, even after he’d submitted a deposit to hold his place at McCombs, he finally decided to withdraw from the Haas wait list and commit to a sure thing.
-He was increasingly happy with McCombs as he met his future classmates and weighed the significant financial benefits of in-state tuition.
+When the waitlist purgatory continued into summer, he decided to withdraw from the Haas waitlist and commit to a sure thing.
+He became delighted with McCombs as he met his future classmates and weighed the significant financial benefits of in-state tuition.

-If you do apply to a range of schools, make sure each is a good fit and that your excitement, level of research and passion for the program comes through in your application regardless of whether it’s a safety school or not.
-The folks in the admissions committee have typically been at it long enough and can tell when an applicant has lukewarm feelings for them – and that’s the surest way your safe bet will become a bust.
+If you decide to apply to a range of schools, make sure each is a good fit.
+Also, ensure that your excitement, level of research, and passion for the program come through in your application.
+Even for the safety schools!
+The AdCom folks have been at it long enough and can tell when an applicant has lukewarm feelings for them.
+Any ambivalence is the surest way your safe bet will become a bust.